pcelvng/go-config/README.md

 ### Validation

-There are a variety of supported validation field tags using the https://github.com/go-validator/validator third party library.

 You may choose to provide a Validate() hook for more complex validations and config related initialization.
 This is also convenient from the perspective of unifying where initialization/config related errors come from.